Degenerations to secant cubic hypersurfaces and limiting Hodge structure: Degenerations to secant cubic hypersurfaces

-\begin{corollary} The exceptional divisor $E$ is a family of $(\frac{d}{2}+1)$-dimensional quadrics over $S$.
-The discriminant locus of the quadric bundle is $V$.
-The singular fiber $E_s$ for any $s\in V$ is a quadric cone with a single vertex. \end{corollary} \begin{proof} The exceptional divisor $E$ is the projective normal cone of $S$ to $\FX\times_\disc \disc'$.
-Applying the analysis of the local equation $f+u^2g$ in the proof of Proposition \ref{semi-stable-red}, we can locally present the normal cone by the family of quadratic forms
+We have seen that the exceptional divisor \(E\) is a quadric bundle over \(S\).
+But the bundle map \(h \colon E\to S\) is not smooth.
+We characterize the discriminant locus of the quadric bundle, which is necessary to compute the cohomology of \(E\) in Section~\ref{sec:coh-quadric-bundle}.

-that parametrized by the coordinate $(x_1, \ldots, x_d, u)$ of the polydisc $\mathbb{D}_{d+1}$.
-By the proof of Proposition \ref{semi-stable-red}, we conclude that the quadratic forms
+\begin{corollary} The quadric bundle \(h \colon E\to S\) is of relative dimension \(\frac{d}{2}+1\).
+The discriminant locus of \(h\) is the smooth divisor \(V\coloneqq S\cap X_{\infty}\).
+The fiber $E_s$ for any $s\in V$ is a quadric cone whose vertex is a single point. \end{corollary} \begin{proof} In the proof of Proposition~\ref{prop:semi-stable-red}, we have seen the local equation of \(E\) is presented by